Cmoore0121/OCA/README.md

 If Node.js is not installed or you need to install it, please follow the installation instructions available at [Node.js Official Downloads](https://nodejs.org/en/download/).

-Once Node.js is installed, you can proceed with setting up the Query PPP project.
+Once Node.js is installed, you can proceed with setting up the Query PPP project in the Terminal.
 First, clone the repository:

 ```bash
 git clone https://github.com/Cmoore0121/OCA.git